 Let's now address the nature of this incident: what happened in Strasbourg with our server provider is of exceptional nature and unprecedented; as stated by multiple experts, it will have an impact on the datacenter industry.
 It is the absolutely worst that can happen to a datacenter provider.
-The news about the fire went global in hundreds of newssites, as well as national in where Ramsalt was mentioned in half a dozen of them.
+The news about the fire went global in hundreds of news sites, as well as national in where Ramsalt was mentioned in half a dozen of them.
 After the fire OVH ordered 15 000 new servers.
-The server assembly line capacity has tripled to attempt to meet the high demand after the fire.
+The server assembly line capacity globally has tripled to attempt to meet the high demand after the fire.

 To put this in context, the estimated impact is 3,6 million websites as well as email and similar services for smaller and larger organizations were affected.
 Also governmental sites from several countries were affected by the fire.
 One datacenter was burnt down completely, another one partly damaged, and then another two were shut down as a safety measure due to damaged power lines.
 Altogether causing over half of Ramsalt’s production and development servers inaccessible, bringing with it also most of the hot backups.